Fiber Frequently Asked Questions

 Will there be options other than 250 Mbps and 1 Gbps for internet speeds?

 For initial offerings, the city is planning to offer 250 Mbps or 1 Gbps as symmetric internet service speeds.
-As the city rollout completes and the number of customers is better known, the city may choose to add additional offerings.
+As the city rollout completes and the number of customers is better known, the city may choose to add additional offerings such as 2 Gbps or even up to 10 Gbps.
 The initial speed offerings are chosen to ensure a great customer experience and that the city has a high enough take-rate to pay for the bond.
+Internet speeds higher than 1 Gbps often require specialized hardware and network considerations in the home; and achieving such data rates above 1 Gbps are usually not necessary for the majority of subscribers today.
+Most internet-enabled devices today can typically only support up to 1 Gbps or less.
+You would need a lot of high-speed devices operating simultaneously in your home to justify rates above 1 Gbps.
+Of course, as technology continues to progress, higher data rates may become more commonplace in the near future.
+Contact a Providence City fiber ISP to find out more.

 If I have a problem with my internet service on the Providence City Fiber Network, who would I call?